threader/PC-Tuning/docs/post-install.md

 ## Merge the Registry Files

 - Open CMD as Administrator & enter the command below to merge the registry files.
-Use the ``--win7``, ``--win8`` or ``--win10`` arguments depending on the windows version you are configuring.
+Use the ``--win7``, ``--win8`` or ``--win10`` arguments depending on the Windows version you are configuring.

     ```bat
     C:\prerequisites\scripts\registry\apply-registry.exe
     ```
 - Restart your PC (important).

-- You may establish an internet connection after you have restarted as the windows update policies will take effect.
+- You may establish an internet connection after you have restarted as the Windows update policies will take effect.

 ## Download Prerequisites